Happy couple walking and carrying bags after shopping together

 • Carrying a high balance can negatively impact each cardholder’s credit score, regardless of who did the spending.

 • Both cardholders are equally responsible for the debt of a joint credit card account.
-If one person runs up a considerable balance, the second person is also accountable for that balance.
+If one person runs up a considerable balance, the other person is also accountable for that balance.

 • Disputes about paying the joint credit card debt on the account can arise between cardholders.
 This can strain relationships and even lead to legal battles.